Raxev/django-blog-project/README.md

 # django-blog-project
 Django Blog Project created by following Corey Schafer's Django Tutorial Series on YouTube.

-The purpose of this project was to learn more about Django web applications and implementing features such as:
+The purpose of this project was to learn more about Django web applications and how to implement features such as:

 -User registration
 -Login and logout
 -User profiles
 -Password reset

+Which are features I would have liked to add to my Capstone Project but couldn't due to time constraints.

 All credits go to Corey Schafer